skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 Before scaling up to many jobs, develop a SkyPilot YAML for a single job first and ensure it runs correctly.
 This can save time by avoiding debugging many jobs at once.

-We use the same example of AI model training as in :ref:`Tutorial: DNN Training <dnn-training>`.
+Here is the same example YAML as in :ref:`Tutorial: DNN Training <dnn-training>`:

 .. raw:: html